esytastic/angular-jekyll-boilerplate/README.md

 ## Posts

 Any new post should be created inside the jekyll directory under post/_posts using Jekyll/Liquid convetions.
-For more info
+For more info this [link](http://jekyllrb.com/docs/posts/) covers most of it.